Terahertz Technology and Biology

 THz spectroscopy of proteins in aqueous media

-This project aims to achieve a world first: to demonstrate experimentally—using an interdisciplinary approach involving biologists, physicists, and electronics engineers specializing in terahertz instrumentation (1 THz = 1012 Hz)—the mechanisms used by biomolecules to communicate with each other over long distances and under normal physiological conditions.
+This project aims to achieve a world first: to experimentally demonstrate—using an interdisciplinary approach involving biologists, physicists, and electronics engineers specializing in terahertz instrumentation (1 THz = 10¹² Hz)—the mechanisms by which biomolecules communicate with one another over long distances under normal physiological conditions.

-A scientific breakthrough linked to this project therefore lies in demonstrating the activation (under physico-chemical conditions typical of the cell cytoplasm) of long-range, high-frequency electromagnetic interactions within a living cell.
-These interactions, by selectively attracting the various molecular partners involved in specific biochemical reactions, would condition the "molecular machinery."
-The demonstration of these interactions would represent a revolution in our understanding of how living matter evolves.
+A scientific breakthrough related to this project therefore lies in demonstrating the activation (under physicochemical conditions typical of the cellular cytoplasm) of long-range, high-frequency electromagnetic interactions within a living cell.
+These interactions, by selectively attracting the various molecular partners involved in specific biochemical reactions, would govern the “molecular machinery.”
+The demonstration of these interactions would represent a revolution in our understanding of how living matter functions.

 ![]() |